 - Money, bonds or such negotiable equities including pre-paid credit cards, all due to potential money laundering.

-However be aware that some countries have their own specific import laws, where items may or may not be acceptable - for example the US has slightly different import rules to those mentioned above, so it's always best to check beforehand!
+However be aware that some countries have their own specific import laws, where items may or may not be acceptable - for example if you are looking at sending a parcel to USA, the USA has slightly different import rules to those mentioned above, so it's always best to check beforehand!